19604 John Street is for Sale

 Aside from it is in Williamstown a few reasons to buy 19604 John

-• Williamstown is a beautiful neighbourhood and you are a ten minute (or less) walk from: Char-Lan High School, Williamstown Public School, Char-Lan Arena, a half dozen soccer fields, Paul Rozon Memorial Park, the Sir John Johnson Manor House, the Glengarry Nor’Westers and Loyalist Museum, Jack’s Pub, Ye Olde Bridge Cafe, Alex’s Grocer, The Celtic Music Hall of Fame, the library, the post office, the Williamstown Fair Grounds
+• You are a ten minute (or less) walk from: Char-Lan High School, Williamstown Public School, Char-Lan Arena, a half dozen soccer fields, Paul Rozon Memorial Park, the Sir John Johnson Manor House, the Glengarry Nor’Westers and Loyalist Museum, Jack’s Pub, Ye Olde Bridge Cafe, Alex’s Grocer, The Celtic Music Hall of Fame, the library, the post office, and the Williamstown Fair Grounds.

 • Proximity to the Peanut Line.
-You are 5 meters to a winter adventure or a summer stroll away from the road.
+You are 5 meters to a winter adventure or a summer stroll.

-• It takes 1 hour to push mow, 20 minutes to shovel, and 10 minutes to vaccuum.
+• It takes 1 hour to push mow, 20 minutes to shovel, and 10 minutes to vacuum.

 Maximize fun, minimize chores.
-Low hassel home leaves more time for life.
+Low hassle home leaves more time for life.

 • Pre-established gardens.
 More than 3,000 bulbs welcome you every spring.
-Plus near 100 other plants interplanted throughout the lawn.
+Plus over 100 other plants interplanted throughout the lawn.

 From the door, looking to the right (west) are the stairs up/down.